artipie/artipie/README.md

 All repositories support `read` and `write` operations, files repository also supports `delete` operation.

-Group names should start with `/`, is the example above `read` operation is granted for `readers` group and every user within the group can read from the repository, `read` and `write` operations are granted to user named `jane`.
+Group names should start with `/`, is the example above `read` operation is granted for `readers` group and every user within the group can read from the repository, `jane` is allowed to `read` and `write`.
 We also support asterisk wildcard for "any operation" or "any user", user `admin` in the example above can perform any operation in the repository.